..Radiation Oncology Residency Program

 Application and Appointment of Trainees

 Applications are made to the Program Director through CaRMS for positions beginning July 1 of the following year.
-The London Regional Cancer Program will hold their interviews on TBA for 2013.
+The London Regional Cancer Program will hold their interviews on Tuesday, January 28, 2014.

 Training Requirements for Entry into the Program